tommygod3/isc-excercises/README.md

 # isc-excercises
-Scripts containing the solutions to the python excercises in the isc course
+This repository is for storing scripts both testing and demonstrating the solutions to the python exercises in the isc course The main Introduction to Scientific Computing (isc) repository can be found here: https://github.com/ncasuk/ncas-isc